shishenyxx/Adult_brain_somatic_mosaicism/README.md

 ### 1. Pipelines for the process of whole-genome sequencing data
 #### 1.1 Pipelines for WGS data pre-process, alignment, post-process, and quality control
+[Pipeline](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/tree/master/pipelines/WGS_processing_pipeline) for converting the Dragen bam into fastqs, mapping them with new parameters to GRCh37, and finish the indel re-alignment as well as base quality score recalibration.

 [Codes and scripts](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/tree/master/plotting/QC) for WGS quality control.
 #### 1.2 Pipelines for mosaic SNV/indel calling and variant annotations